CLSherrod/clsherrod.github.io/_drafts/review/2008-04-01-spontaneous-healing.md

 <img class="alignright" style="float: right;" src="{{ site.baseurl }}/posts/2008/04/cvr_braden_shob_cd.jpg" alt="" width="100" height="88" />Gregg Braden former scientist now best selling spirtual author has a new book out,Â  <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">The Spontaneous Healing of Belief</a>.Â  I love the information that he writes about, science is proving that there is something to spirtuality.Â  In order to succeed in life you have to belief in yourself.

  *"Brilliant and insightful...I see Gregg Braden as one of our great  visionaries." *<br />
- ”<strong>Dr. Wayne Dyer</strong>, author of  *The Power  of Intention *
+ ”**Dr. Wayne Dyer**, author of  *The Power  of Intention *

  *"Gregg Braden is a rare blend of scientist,  visionary and scholar with the ability to speak to our minds, while touching the  wisdom of our hearts." *<br />
- ”<strong>Dr. Deepak Chopra</strong>, author of   *How To Know God *</p>
+ ”**Dr. Deepak Chopra**, author of   *How To Know God *</p>
-<blockquote><p><strong>Is it possible that we're born with the power to reverse disease, create  peace and abundance, and even change reality itself?</strong>
+<blockquote><p>**Is it possible that we're born with the power to reverse disease, create  peace and abundance, and even change reality itself?**

 As we face  the greatest challenges of human history, these new discoveries suggest that  we're about to find out!

-<strong>Fact:</strong> The universe is made of  a shared matrix of energy that underlies our physical world!
+**Fact:** The universe is made of  a shared matrix of energy that underlies our physical world!

-<strong>Fact:</strong> Heart-based <strong>Belief</strong> is the  language that speaks to this matrix!
+**Fact:** Heart-based **Belief** is the  language that speaks to this matrix!

-<strong>Implication:</strong> Scientific discoveries now reveal that heart-based belief affects everything  from the healing of our bodies to the atoms of our world!
+**Implication:** Scientific discoveries now reveal that heart-based belief affects everything  from the healing of our bodies to the atoms of our world!

-In my newest  book,  *<strong>The Spontaneous Healing of Belief: Shattering The Paradigm of  False Limits</strong> *, I will show you beyond any reasonable doubt that our  bodies, our lives, and our reality are based upon a simple code ”<strong>a  heart-based belief code</strong> ”that we may learn and upgrade by choice.
+In my newest  book,  ***The Spontaneous Healing of Belief: Shattering The Paradigm of  False Limits** *, I will show you beyond any reasonable doubt that our  bodies, our lives, and our reality are based upon a simple code ”**a  heart-based belief code** ”that we may learn and upgrade by choice.

 To fully embrace the power of this code in our lives we must:</p>
 <ol>